neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 `bootstrap` will receive an API Object as its first parameter, with the following methods:

-  - setFormattingUnderCursor: Will dispatch the respective action in from '@neos-project/neos-ui-redux-store' package (actions.UI.ContentCanvas.setFormattingUnderCursor)
+  - setFormattingUnderCursor: Will dispatch the respective action from '@neos-project/neos-ui-redux-store' package (actions.UI.ContentCanvas.setFormattingUnderCursor)
-  - setCurrentlyEditedPropertyName: Will dispatch the respective action in from '@neos-project/neos-ui-redux-store' package (actions.UI.ContentCanvas.setCurrentlyEditedPropertyName)
+  - setCurrentlyEditedPropertyName: Will dispatch the respective action from '@neos-project/neos-ui-redux-store' package (actions.UI.ContentCanvas.setCurrentlyEditedPropertyName)

-`createInlineEditor` is called on every dom node in the guest frame that represents an editable property.
+`createInlineEditor` is called on every DOM node in the guest frame that represents an editable property.
 It is supposed to handle the initialization and display of an inline editor.

 `createInlineEditor` will receive an object as its first parameter, with the following properties: